sandmanns/gefaar/README.md

 * `Year` Select the year for which data shall be analyzed (default: first available year)
 * `Specimen` Select all or a specific specimen for which pathogen statistics shall be determined (default: all).
-* `Clinic` Select all or a specific clinic for which pathogen statistics shall be determined (default: all).
+* `Clinic/Unit` Select all or a specific clinic/unit for which pathogen statistics shall be determined (default: all).
 * `Cut-off min.
 30 cases` Select if cut-off of at least 30 cases shall be applied (as in WHO GLASS Report) (default: yes).

 Input options are interactively updated, dependent on the uploaded input file (e.g. only those years can be selected that are available in the previously defined date-column).

 ### Output

-An interactive version of the patoghen statistics is available in the right panel of the shiny interface, tab `Pathogen statistics`.
+An interactive version of the pathogen statistics is available in the right panel of the shiny interface, tab `Pathogen statistics`.
 The analysis can be exported as CSV, Excel or PDF (=Print) file.

 ### Example

-Keep default parameters (`Year` 2021, `Specimen` All, `Clinic` All, `Cut-off min 30 cases` Yes) and execute `Start analysis`.
+Keep default parameters (`Year` 2021, `Specimen` All, `Clinic/Unit` All, `Cut-off min 30 cases` Yes) and execute `Start analysis`.
 The interactive pathogen statistics are generated.
 Export the results as Excel file.
 The output file to be expected is available in 'Example/Output/GEFAAR_Pathogen_Statistics.xlsx'.